Alex-Yates/ZeroDowntime/README.md

        the Throttle to 50.
 Now only 50% of executions will run the new, poor performing code.
 Try running the sproc again and note that 50% of the time it runs fast and 50% of the time it runs slowly.
 You can also check the messages to confirm which version of the code was executed.
 6. Now tune the query.
-Observe that the the FriendsOf stored procedure uses dynamic SQL to switch between the new and the old version of the code.
+Observe that the FriendsOf stored procedure uses dynamic SQL to switch between the new and the old version of the code.
 Roughly halfway throught the script is the @NewSql script which contains a dreaded cursor.
        Even worse, this Cursor includes the line:
               WAITFOR DELAY''00:00:00.200'';
        Either delete or comment out this line.